rabix/benten/Readme.md

 auto-conversion is offered as a convenience when you just want to peek at a CWL in JSON format, not for doing regular work in hand written JSON (shudder).**

+## Editor options
+The editor options (section `[editor]`) are passed verbatim to the Ace editor.
+So you can use [whatever is allowed](https://github.com/ajaxorg/ace/wiki/Configuring-Ace) There are a few options you can not mess with, and these are over ridden.
+For example tabs are disabled - YAML does not allow tabs, it uses spaces.
+Also, tab spacing is fixed at 2 spaces, because that is the only correct answer.

 # License
 [Apache 2.0](LICENSE)